xgabrielex/Bellabeat-Data-Analysis-Case-Study/README.md

 On average users sleep 6.9 hours per night, which according to NIH is a little bit too little.
 To meet the minimum recommended hours of sleep adults should sleep 7-9 hours per night. (https://www.nhlbi.nih.gov/health/sleep/how-much-sleep)

 When talking about minutes spent in bed before falling asleep, the Sleep Foundation recommends that it should take 15-20 min.
-In our case, it takes around 40 minutes.
+In our case, it takes around 40 minutes (https://www.sleepfoundation.org/sleep-faqs/how-long-should-it-take-to-fall-asleep#:~:text=Most%20healthy%20people%20fall%20asleep,fall%20asleep%20easily%20every%20night)